Wuxhu11/LittleTiger/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    All Clients in the Same Market Area.
+    All clients are in the same market area.
 </div>
 </div>